scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 In the end, `Liftable` resembles very much a serialization framework.
 Like the latter it can be derived systematically for all collections, case classes and enums.
+Note also that the implicit synthesis of "type-tag" values of type `Type[T]` is essentially the type-level analogue of lifting.

 Using lifting, we can now give the missing definition of `showExpr` in the introductory example: